Biodiversity through geologic time

-For example the large biodiversity curve above measures diversity world-wide through time.
-It was compiled by counting the number of marine families present at each time interval.
-This curve was created by Jack Sepkowski using thousands of data sets from around the world and it represents the work of hundreds of paleontologists.
+There are many different ways to measure biodiversity.
+In the above example, the biodiversity curve measures the changes in world-wide diversity over time.
+It was compiled by counting the number of marine families present in each time interval.
+This curve was created by Jack Sepkoski using thousands of data sets from around the world and it represents the work of hundreds of paleontologists.

 The geologic time scale is at the bottom of the chart with the oldest time (540 million years ago) on the left and the youngest (the present) on the right.
 The number of marine families ranges from 0 bottom of chart to over 700 at the top of the curve.